 The New Realities of Mortgage Lending: As the consumer changes, tech helps lenders keep up

-A well-executed online experience, seamlessly integrated between front-end tools and back-end processes and coupled with relevant client education, provides a total experience for borrowers that differentiates an institution’s value proposition Technology can help streamline the loan process by minimizing turn-times, hand-offs, manual data entry and duplicate entry.
-Combined with automated workflows, a lender can deliver a better customer experience and grow its mortgage portfolio.
+A well-executed online experience, seamlessly integrated between front-end tools and back-end processes and coupled with relevant client education, provides a total experience for borrowers that differentiates an institution’s value proposition technology can help streamline the loan process by minimizing turn-times, hand-offs, manual data entry and duplicate entry.
+Combined with automated workflows, a lender will deliver a better customer experience and grow its mortgage portfolio.

 Moving forward, banks and credit unions will live and die by the customer experience.
 Social media is accelerating the impact on brand awareness and reputation by way of Facebook, Twitter, LinkedIn and Instagram.
 These platforms enable customers to share their positive and negative experiences with their institutions quickly and easily among an infinite audience.
 Banks and credit unions that embrace technology to enhance the customer experience and drive process efficiencies deliver what tech savvy customers demand, and those customers respond in kind through social media.
 Those FIs that choose not to innovate will have a difficult time competing and staying relevant a tech-native demographic.

 The key takeaway is that technology is not only improving and accelerating the loan process, but it is also how reputations are made and damaged.
 Today’s consumers demand that their FI provide a user experience like what they find from online retailers and other sites.
 They demand ease of use, seamlessness, and perhaps most significantly, speed.
 And if their needs aren’t being met, not only will these consumers look elsewhere, but they will leverage technology to tell the world how they feel.